-The Artisan, like the Ultra Power, is a tilt head mixer, which means it’s as easy to clean as the Ultra Power is.
+The Kitchenaid Artisan, like the Ultra Power, is a tilt-head mixer, which means it’s as easy to clean as the Ultra Power is.

-It also comes with the same three interchangeable mixing heads which gives you the same nearly endless mixing possibilities as the Ultra Power does and it even has the same ten-speed mixing speed gearbox which will take your mixer form leisurely cruising stir to high-velocity, neck-snapping whip in a couple of heartbeats.
+It also comes with the same three interchangeable mixing heads, which gives you the same nearly endless mixing possibilities as the Ultra Power does, and it even has the same ten-speed mixing speed gearbox, which will take your mixer from leisurely cruising stir to high-velocity, neck-snapping whip in a couple of heartbeats.

-When you look a little more closely, you’ll see that the wattage that both use to fuel their mixing power, are ever so slightly different, with the Artisan drawing three hundred and twenty-five watts while the Ultra Power uses three hundred.
+When you look a little more closely, you’ll see that the wattage that both use to fuel their mixing power is ever so slightly different, with the Artisan drawing three hundred and twenty-five watts while the Ultra Power uses three hundred.

 It may not seem like much, but when it comes to mixing bread dough, those extra twenty-five watts give the Artisan an edge that the Ultra Power just can’t keep up with.

 Then there’s the bowl that the Artisan uses, which beats out the one that the Ultra Power comes with by half a quart.